pfdubois/BridgeBidding/source/MinorOpenings.rst

 .. rubric::
    Rules For Choosing Your Strain

-Here is the decision tree:
+Here is the decision tree for responding to 1m.
+This list will be filtered with a constraint that will depend on your hand strength, whether you have previously passed (are a "passed hand"), whether your RHO interfered (overcalled or doubled), or neither.
+We choose the strain amongst the *feasible*
+suits:

 * If you have two |5ormore|-card suits of equal length you choose the higher-ranked suit.
 * Between two four-card suits of equal length choose the cheapest.
 * Bid notrump if you don't have an eligible four-card suit.
-* We're not telling you the whole truth yet.

-This principle will be filtered with a constraint that will depend on your hand strength, whether you have previously passed (are a "passed hand"), whether your RHO interfered (overcalled or doubled), or neither.
-We choose the strain amongst the *feasible* suits.
+* Going to 2♣ over 1♦ requires an opening hand; or if you are already a passed hand, requires |10ormore| HCP.
+Lacking that bid 1N.
+* Bid a four-card major in preference to a diamond suit if you do not have an opening hand.

 You will also choose a level to bid, depending on hand strength.

 For example, suppose your hand is 4 spades, 4 hearts, 0 diamonds and 5 clubs.
 We write that hand shape 4=4=0=5.
 If your partner opens a diamond, then your longest suit is clubs, but clubs would need to bid at the 2-level.
-As we will see, you can only bid that if you have a certain number of points.
+You can only bid that if you have a certain number of points.
 If you don't have enough points, then we rule out 2♣, your longest suit, and choose between your two four-card suits, hearts and spades.
 And that choice goes to the cheapest,